ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 Flex::LiveReindex.<reindex_method>(:stop_indexing_proc => proc{...})
 {% endhighlight %}

-> In case your index is not being changed during the reindexing, obviously you do not need to stop the indexing so you can explicitly pass `:stop_indexing_proc => nil` to silence the `MissingStopIndexingProcError` error.
+> The `:stop_indexing_proc` is explicitly required for your production environment, and for very good reasons.
+However when you are experimenting in your development environment, you don't need to stop anything, so you can silence the `MissingStopIndexingProcError` error by explicitly pass `:stop_indexing_proc => nil`.
+You may also want to set a different `Flex::Configuration.stop_indexing_proc` for different environments.

 ### Tracking Changes

-During the reindexing, your live app may do some change on the index.
+During the reindexing, your live app may change some document in the old index/indices.
 The changes are tracked in a redis list and will be indexed at the end of the reindexing.
-If you pass a block with the reindex method it will receive (also) the changes done during the reindexing, so giving you the chance to update the new index in some special way.
+If you pass a block with the reindex method it will receive (also) the changes done during the reindexing, so giving you the chance to update the new index/indices consistently with the change.

 The tracking is done inside the Flex API methods defined for store and delete (i.e. `store`, `put_store`, `post_store`, `delete` and `remove`)